dariocruz96/University-Schedule-Tracker/README.md

 -Notifications/reminders for upcoming assessments.
 -Integration with Google Calendar or iCal export.
 -Grade tracking (add grades to assessments & calculate GPA).
--Dark mode / user customization of UI.
+-Dark mode / user customisation of UI.

 ## Won’t Have (for MVP)